Import Canadian Policies, Not Drugs!

 The great danger of turning the symbol of a nation-state into a sacred object is that it implicitly deifies the nation-state itself.
 The Pledge of Allegiance is taken to the flag "and to the Republic for which it stands."
 If the mere symbol of the state is made sacred, surely the state itself must be sacred.
 The right to protest the actions of government is placed on shaky ground.

-Then, in an almost orchestrated move, the Supreme Court decided to disperse the notion of private property:
+Supreme Court decided to disperse the notion of private property:

 A divided Supreme Court ruled Thursday that local governments may seize people's homes and businesses against their will for private development in a decision anxiously awaited in communities where economic growth often is at war with individual property rights.